smudge/decks/railsconf-2022/slides.md

 Because, from a maintainability standpoint, why keep a _bunch_ of apps running if we really only care about one app.
 The thing we really wanted to demo.

-And that got us thinking, because at Betterment we already have a way of running our Rails apps in isolation.
+And that got us thinking, because at Betterment we already have a way of running our Rails apps in isolation **from one another**.
 -->

 ---